 I participated in a campaign on behalf of Mom Central Consulting for Pure Leaf teas.
-I received product samples to facilitate my review and a promotional item as a thank you for participating.

 It’s H-O-T here in Texas.
 Our family loves to spend time outdoors, too.
 Whether we are working in the garden, taking walks, playing in the pool, grilling, or the Captain is learning to ride his bike, we need to stay hydrated.
 We down water like crazy, and that’s good, but sometimes it’s nice to have something else to cool off with.
 We all love tea, but the sugary sweetness that is Southern tea is just not for us.
 We prefer something with a lighter sweetness.
 I love being able to actually taste the flavor of the tea.
 Pure Leaf teas have recently introduced a few products that are just right for all of us – the “Not Too Sweet” line of delicious teas!